edmcman/experiment-scripts/README.md

 and is primarily set up to time external commands.
 The current version "measures" the time it takes to type a name by generating a random number.
 However, it should be easily adapted to real experiments.
-Before it can be used, the script must be configured with a google docs spreadsheet key that your google account has write access to.
-You can find a spreadsheet's key by looking at its url.
-You will also need to put your google account information in the `password.py` file.
-Running `autoexp.py` should add a new table called `paper` to the google docs spreadsheet.
+Before it can be used, you must put your google account information and the google docs spreadsheet key in the `password.py` file.
+You can find a spreadsheet's key by looking at its url.Running `autoexp.py` should add a new table called `paper` to the google docs spreadsheet.
 It should look like [this][example-spreadsheet].
 If you look at the spreadsheet while the script is running, you should be able to see each row being added to the spreadsheet.
 This is more useful for experiments that take hours or days to run.

 `analyze.R` is an R script that analyzes the uploaded data.
 It reads the experiment data directly from google docs, counts the number of